MicrosoftDocs/memdocs/memdocs/intune/apps/app-configuration-policies-outlook.md

 ## Apply Conditional Access
 Organizations can use use Azure AD Conditional Access policies to ensure that users can only access work or school content using Outlook for iOS and Android.
 To do this, you will need a conditional access policy that targets all potential users.
 Details on creating this policy can be found in [Require app protection policy for cloud app access with Conditional Access](https://docs.microsoft.com/azure/active-directory/conditional-access/app-protection-based-conditional-access).

-1. Follow "Step 1: Configure an Azure AD Conditional Access policy for Office 365" in [Scenario 1: Office 365 apps require approved apps with app protection policies](https://docs.microsoft.com/azure/active-directory/conditional-access/app-protection-based-conditional-access#scenario-1-office-365-apps-require-approved-apps-with-app-protection-policies), which allows Outlook for iOS and Android, but blocks third-party OAuth capable mobile device clients from connecting to Office 365 endpoints.
+1. Follow "Step 1: Configure an Azure AD Conditional Access policy for Office 365" in [Scenario 1: Office 365 apps require approved apps with app protection policies](https://docs.microsoft.com/azure/active-directory/conditional-access/app-protection-based-conditional-access#scenario-1-office-365-apps-require-approved-apps-with-app-protection-policies), which allows Outlook for iOS and Android, but blocks OAuth capable Exchange ActiveSync clients from connecting to Exchange Online.

-   >[!NOTE]
+   > [!NOTE]
    > This policy ensures mobile users can access all Office endpoints using the applicable apps.

+2. Follow "Step 2: Configure an Azure AD Conditional Access policy for Exchange Online with ActiveSync (EAS)" in [Scenario 1: Office 365 apps require approved apps with app protection policies](https://docs.microsoft.com/azure/active-directory/conditional-access/app-protection-based-conditional-access#scenario-1-office-365-apps-require-approved-apps-with-app-protection-policies), which prevents Exchange ActiveSync clients leveraging basic authentication from connecting to Exchange Online.

+   The above policies leverage the grant control [Require app protection policy](https://docs.microsoft.com/azure/active-directory/active-directory-conditional-access-technical-reference), which ensures that an Intune App Protection Policy is applied to the associated account within Outlook for iOS and Android prior to granting access.
+If the user isn't assigned to an Intune App Protection Policy, isn't licensed for Intune, or the app isn't included in the Intune App Protection Policy, then the policy prevents the user from obtaining an access token and gaining access to messaging data.

+3. Finally, follow [How to: Block legacy authentication to Azure AD with Conditional Access](https://docs.microsoft.com/azure/active-directory/conditional-access/block-legacy-authentication) to block legacy authentication for other Exchange protocols on iOS and Android devices; this policy should target only Office 365 Exchange Online cloud app and iOS and Android device platforms.
+This ensures mobile apps using Exchange Web Services, IMAP4, or POP3 protocols with basic authentication cannot connect to Exchange Online.

 ## Create Intune app protection policies